InfinityBowman/amstar2-checklist-scoring-app/backend/DB_SCHEMA.md

 # Potential schema for the database

 Users table
 Stores user accounts.
-Email verification pin should time out after ~15min, so we store requested_at timestamp
+Email verification code should time out after ~15min, so we store requested_at timestamp.
+Password reset code should time out after ~15min, so we store requested_at timestamp.

 ```sql
 users (